 The black smelly stuff is a yeast infection.
 Dogs get this when they are having some type of allergic reaction (ears, nose, throat are all interconnected).

 My 1 year old Golden is under veterinary care right now for this problem.
 The dog gets a medication in the ear twice a day.
 Also, we use a special ear wash twice a day to wash and help cleanse the area.
 That wash is an antifungal/antimicrobial solution prescribed by the vet.
 After we use the wash, we carefully wipe any of that gunky black stuff away.
-Once the ear has dried, we use the medicine which is rubbed into the ear.

 Golden Retrievers are one of the dog breeds that are susceptible to this type of a yeast infection.
 Our vet told us that it'll probably re-occur off and on, so I would imagine this would be true for your dog, too.